You are currently viewing How To Grow Course Sales Using Lesson Previews

 Should You Require Registration For Free Previews?

 Free previews should help you land more customers, but there is a strategic decision point you need to think about.
-Should you force a registration process to access the preview, or should you allow open access to anyone that clicks the preview button?
+Should you force a registration process to access the preview, or should you allow open access to anyone who clicks the preview button?

 If you force a registration process, then some users will opt out of that.
-However, those that do register will leave you with their email, that you can follow up with in the future to see if they are ready to buy or even offer then a coupon.
+However, those that do register will leave you with their email, that you can follow up with in the future to see if they are ready to buy or even offer them a coupon.

 Offering Free Lesson Previews – Summary